Deep frying is not the healthiest method of cooking, but learning to deep fry at home is a great way to fix an occasional treat for your family.

-Extra virgin olive oil is great for salad dressings, bread dipping and other cool applications, but is not a great oil for cooking and never to be used for deep frying.
+Extra virgin olive oil is excellent for salad dressings, bread dipping, and other applications, but is not a great oil for cooking and should never be used for deep frying.

 Virgin olive oil has a higher smoke point than canola oil and is easy to cook with, but may not be the best flavor choice for deep frying.

 If you want to deep fry and have only virgin olive oil in the house, be aware that your food may require more intense seasoning than usual to match the flavor imparted by the olive oil.

 Coconut Oil – Healthiest Oil For Deep Frying

 Coconut oil is the healthiest oil for deep frying.
 On the plus side, deep frying with coconut oil gives you a very consistent heat source with a high saturated fat content.

 Coconut oil can produce a coconut odor or taste in the foods you’re frying, so it may not be the best oil for deep frying French fries.